Japan PM Shinzo Abe embroiled in land-sale scandal

 "She thought being honorary principal could result in giving trouble to children and parents," he told lawmakers.

 But Kagoike told reporters and politicians the Abes have been supporters of his for a while.
-He claims Akie Abe donated 1 million yen (about $8,900) on her husband's behalf to Moritomo Gakuen in 2015 -- something he'll likely be asked to prove during testimony Thursday, as the Prime Minister has denied the donation himself and through his spokesman.
+He claims Akie Abe donated 1 million yen (about $8,900) on her husband's behalf to Moritomo Gakuen in 2015 -- something the Prime Minister has denied himself and through his spokesman.

 "I have no idea why he (Kagoike) has said this," Chief Cabinet Secretary Yoshihide Suga said.

-Note: CORRECTION: An earlier version of this story misspelled Moritomo Gakuen